virtual-labs/exp-viterbi-exons-au/experiment/aim.md

 •	To learn exon-intron prediction in DNA sequence using the Viterbi algorithm.

-•	To understand the components of components of an HMM and its application in biological sequence analysis.
+•	To understand the components of an HMM and its application in biological sequence analysis.